VGLoic/remix-wallet-reconciliation/README.md

 This enables the route loaders to have access to the connected user and efficiently perform the usual fetching logic related to the user address and network.

+This work also exist for a [Next.js](https://nextjs.org/) application, see [that repository](https://github.com/VGLoic/nextjs-wallet-reconcilation).

 ## TLDR

 This is one possible answer to the issue of leveraging the server in a dApp with the following criteria: